TDT4290-group2/frontend/README.md

 ```sh
 docker exec -it timescaledb psql -U postgres -d mydb -f /seed/seed.sql
 ```
+*Please note that seeding the database with the provided files may take a few minutes.*

-Note that you need to change the postgres user from *postgres* and database from *mydb* if you changed the default values from `.env.example`
+Also note that you need to change the postgres user from *postgres* and database from *mydb* if you changed the default values from `.env.example`

-Now our application is ready!
+Now your application is ready!
 You can open it at http://localhost:8080

 ## Local Development